angular/angular/aio/content/guide/deployment.md

 # Deployment

 When you are ready to deploy your Angular application to a remote server, you have various options for deployment.

 {@a dev-deploy}
 {@a copy-files}

 ## Simplest deployment possible

-For the simplest deployment, build for development and copy the output directory to a web server.
+For the simplest deployment, create a production build and copy the output directory to a web server.

-1. Start with the development build:
+1. Start with the production build:

   <code-example language="none" class="code-shell">
-    ng build
+    ng build --prod
   </code-example>